L0stedMrlion/python-calculator/README.md

-# python-calculator
+# 🧮 Python Calculator

-🧮 A project to make a python calculator
+Just some calculator 😇!